MetOffice/lfric_core/documentation/source/pages/applications/application_structure.rst

 Data in a model
 ---------------

-In many other model infrastructures, "fields" refer to simple arrays of data representing some physical quantity across the domain of the model.
-Fields in LFRic are created as :ref:`LFRic field_type <section field>` Fortran types, which encapsulate information about the field alongside the data.
+In many other model infrastructures, "fields" refer to simple native Fortran arrays of data representing some physical quantity over the spatial domain of the model.
+In contrast, fields in LFRic are created as :ref:`LFRic field_type <section field>` Fortran derived-types.
+Alongside the data representing the field's physical quantity, the field type encapsulate other information about the field, and provides functions for accessing information about the field.
 Understanding the role of the `field_type` is critical to understanding LFRic, but the details are deferred to the section describing the :ref:`use of PSyclone and the LFRic data model<section psyclone and the lfric data model>`.
 For now, the distinction between LFRic fields and the simpler fields of other models will mostly be ignored so as to focus on the broader model structure.

 A complex model such as the Momentum atmosphere requires hundreds of fields.
 To simplify the model design, the LFRic infrastructure